 Blueberry bourbon crumb cake (daily special) – The cake had tons of flavor with a creamy but light whip cream.
 You get a good bourbon taste with each bite, and it pairs well with the sweet blueberries.

-When I came back in late 2018 I got the prosciutto, basil, balsamic roasted tomatoes, and red pepper flake scramble.
+When I came back in late 2018, I got the prosciutto, basil, balsamic roasted tomatoes, and red pepper flake scramble.
 I enjoyed this dish as it had such a unique flavor combination.
-The thin cut pieces of prosciutto worked well as they were easy to eat without the traditional prosciutto stringyness.
-The flavor profile was amazing with salty prosciutto, sweet balsamic tomatoes and a nice heat from the chili flakes.
-It may be a little too salty for some but it was an incredible dish for me and my new favorite thing here.
+The thin cut pieces of prosciutto worked well as they were easy to eat without the traditional prosciutto stringiness.
+The flavor profile was terrific with salty prosciutto, sweet balsamic tomatoes and a gentle heat from the chili flakes.
+It may be a little too salty for some, but it was an incredible dish for me and my new favorite thing here.